Travel by train to Liverpool – A city for music and sports fans alike

 Keep it traditional with a bowl of Scouse at The Welsford Bistro in Liverpool Cathedral.
 Here you can enjoy a hearty stew in the largest Cathedral in the UK.
 Try the modern Boujee Restaurant and Bar with not only great food but also eye-catching pink aesthetics, perfect for those Instagram shots.

-Head out to the Cains Brewery Village , where you’ll find unique food vendors and quirky bars, including a Peaky Blinders Bar that has the look and feel of the iconic TV show.
+Head out to the Cains Brewery Village, where you’ll find unique food vendors and quirky bars, including a Peaky Blinders Bar that has the look and feel of the iconic TV show.

 The M&S Bank Arena is a prestigious venue who host high-profile, world-class events.
 Or visit The Liverpool Empire Theatre which offers big-name touring productions, musicals and concerts.

-Enjoy the bars and nightclubs at Concert Square , which is known as one of the liveliest places in the city.
+Enjoy the bars and nightclubs at Concert Square, which is known as one of the liveliest places in the city.
 If you’re after traditional pubs head to Hardman Street and experience great real ale pubs in fantastic buildings.

-Places to stay
+Places to Stay in Liverpool

+Hop on a train to Liverpool with EMR and enjoy a leisurely weekend with a stay at one of their numerous hotels.
 If you’re a football fan, The Shankly Hotel is the place for you.
 The hotel plays tribute to the legendary Liverpool Football Club coach Bill Shankly, and offers a luxurious stay in the city, with a rooftop infinity pool and a tree-lined rooftop garden with 360 panoramic views across the city.

 If you’re a sports fan, Liverpool has you covered.
 Liverpool is home to not one, but two of the country’s biggest football teams, competing in the Premier League.
-You can take a tour around Anfield Stadium , home of Liverpool Football Club or Goodison Park Stadium , home to Everton Football Club .
+You can take a tour around Anfield Stadium, home of Liverpool Football Club or Goodison Park Stadium, home to Everton Football Club.
 You could even do both in one trip as the stadiums are within walking distance.

 Liverpool caters for shopping on any budget with a mix of high street and high-end stores.
 Liverpool ONE offers the ultimate retail therapy experience, with all your high street favourites, designer brands and great bars and restaurants, right in the city centre.

-If you’re searching for luxury stores, iconic brands and boutiques head to the Metquarter .
+If you’re searching for luxury stores, iconic brands and boutiques head to the Metquarter.
 If you want to grab a quick bite to eat, they also have their GPO food court offering a range of cuisines from independent regional vendors.

 Surrounded by historic buildings and regular live street performers you’ll find Church Street which offers all your big-name brands in the heart of the city centre.
 For independents stores, boutiques, quirky gifts and collectors' items visit Bold Street and discover something a bit different.